AndyClifton/andyclifton.github.io/_posts/2020-11-10-github-actions-xelatex.md

 </pre>

 The next step is to set up a job to build the PDFs.
 This runs on a linux virtual machine.
 I decided to run it on the latest build.
-This may cause trouble long-term, but we'll deal with that another day.
+This may cause trouble with dependencies long-term, but we'll deal with that another day.

 <pre>
 # A workflow run is made up of one or more jobs that can run sequentially or in parallel